Modeling and Discovering Direct Causes for Predictive Models: Proofs

 \begin{proof} Consider the class of predictive graphs \(G\) shown in Figure~\ref{sfig:efficiency1} where \(n\) can be arbitrarily large.
 Let \(\Pr\) be the distributions that is a P-MAP of \(G\).
 Algorithm~\ref{alg:smart-search} with line~7 will first remove all \(B\)'s at \(d=2\) since \(\II_{\Pr}(B_i, \{A_i, A_{i+1}\}, Y).\) It takes \(O(n^3)\) conditional independence tests for \(d=2\) since we need to enumerate ${n \choose 2}$ conditioned variables for each of the \(n\) variables.
 No more conditional independence tests will be needed since any subsets of \(\{A_i\}_{i=1}^n\) with size greater than $2$ are I-decomposable.

 We next consider the case without the I-decomposability rule.
-Similar to the previous case, the adjacency search removes all \(B\)'s at \(d=2.\) However, the algorithm will continue searching for \(d=3, \dots, n-1\) afterwards, which takes a total of \(O(n\cdot \exp(n))\) independence tests. \end{proof}
+Similarly to the previous case, the adjacency search removes all \(B\)'s at \(d=2.\).
+However, the algorithm will continue searching for \(d=3, \dots, n-1\) afterward, taking a total of \(O(n\cdot \exp(n))\) independence tests. \end{proof}